devhelmhq/mcp-recorder/README.md

 # metadata shows full URL
 ```

-**`--redact-env VAR_NAME`**

-Reads the named env var's value and replaces it in **metadata and response bodies**.
-Request bodies are never modified — this preserves replay and verify integrity.
+**`--redact-env VAR_NAME`** — reads the env var's value and replaces it in metadata and response bodies.
+Request bodies are never modified to preserve replay and verify integrity.

 ```bash
 mcp-recorder record \